WangJiaJun515/2022Fall_projects/README.md

 - For each turn, scoring function updates the values in the original scoring table by considering possible legal moves of all pieces and finding whether the new coordinate is occupied by the opponent’s piece.
 - Rule Exception: Queen and King can be captured by any other pieces, to make the game end.

 ![Image text](https://github.com/WangJiaJun515/2022Fall_projects/blob/main/img/scoring1.jpg)
 ![Image text](https://github.com/WangJiaJun515/2022Fall_projects/blob/main/img/scoring2.jpg)

+## Contribution

+- Jiajun Wang: Implementation of Minimax Function with pruning, modification for functions including Move and undoMove, error correction, setting visualization for detailed rules in our game.
+- Gibong Hong: Setting Heuristic Scoring Table, modification for scoring function in Move function.

 ## Technical stuff